 Now, of course, all humans are not going to go to Mars.
 A settlement on Mars because we need an insurance policy in case something happens to the earth.
 Now, remember the dinosaurs had no space program.
 Because the dinosaurs had no space program, that's why they're not here today to talk about it.
 We do have a space program, so we can create an insurance policy, a backup plan, plan b in case something bad happens to the earth.

 Jeff: Wow.
 Getting to Mars, we're going to terraform it.
 I have to ask this question: Here at Death Wish Coffee, would we be able to grow coffee on Mars?

 Dr. Michio Kaku: Yes.
 In principle, anything that could be grown on the earth can be modified slightly to grow in the environment of Mars, which is colder than the earth but still has plenty of carbon dioxide.
 Plants love carbon dioxide.
 So yes, you could have coffee on Mars.

 Jeff: We tout ourselves as the world's strongest coffee.
-Would caffeine effect you differently in the atmosphere of Mars or would it be the same?
+Would caffeine affect you differently in the atmosphere of Mars, or would it be the same?